Interface Inc. Q4 Profit Increases, beats estimates

-WASHINGTON (dpa-AFX) - Interface Inc. (TILE) revealed a profit for its fourth quarter that increased from the same period last year and beat the Street estimates.
+WASHINGTON (dpa-AFX) - Interface Inc. (TILE) released a profit for its fourth quarter that increased from the same period last year and beat the Street estimates.

 Excluding items, Interface Inc. reported adjusted earnings of $27.8 million or $0.47 per share for the period.